| When Can I Make Contributions? You can make contributions to a Roth IRA for a year at any time

 instead of the first IRA, on your tax return for the year during which the contribution

+was made.
 If you file your return timely without making the election, you can still make the

 choice by filing an amended return within six months of the due date of the return